Mengyuan410/IAC-Group-14/README.md

 # IAC-Group-14
 ## ACTUAL EXAM
-Upload each question in a file in main
+Upload each question the folder

 Other Notes:
 \